Fellows Directory

 Professor Edward Wilson ForMemRS

-Edward Wilson is a biologist and the founder of sociobiology, the study of the genetic basis of social behaviour in animals, including humans.
-He is the world’s leading authority on ants, particularly focusing on the interactions that take place between members of the same species.
+Edward Wilson was a biologist and the founder of sociobiology, the study of the genetic basis of social behaviour in animals, including humans.
+He was the world's leading authority on ants, particularly focusing on the interactions that take place between members of the same species.

-He has also studied species extinction and its relationship to modern human societies, calling for the preservation of biodiversity.
+He also studied species extinction and its relationship to modern human societies, calling for the preservation of biodiversity.
 Edward played a key role in establishing the Encyclopedia of Life, a project that aims to create a web page for every species on Earth.
-He has been awarded the US National Medal of Science and is a two-time recipient of the Pulitzer Prize for General Nonfiction.
+He was awarded the US National Medal of Science and was a two-time recipient of the Pulitzer Prize for General Nonfiction.

 Subject groups

-- Ecology (incl behavioural ecology), Organismal biology (including invertebrate and vertebrate zoology), Environmental biology
+Organismal biology (including invertebrate and vertebrate zoology), Environmental biology, Ecology (incl behavioural ecology)

 Awards